driusan/dewm/src/WindowManaging.md

 We now just need to (re)autotile our workspace(s) if  a window is created or deleted.

-If you recall whn we initialized our window manager, we listened for key press, key release, buttun press, and button release events (which is why that's what gets printed.)
+If you recall when we initialized our window manager, we listened for key press, key release, button press, and button release events (which is why that's what gets printed.)

 The list of available types we can mask for is [here](https://tronche.com/gui/x/xlib/events/mask.html),